ryym/babel-rewire-wrapper/README.md

 ### Call rewiring methods separately

-You can inject mocks and reset dependencies explicitly.
+You can also inject mocks and reset dependencies explicitly.
 Following is an example used with [mocha](https://mochajs.org/).

 ```javascript